Choosing a Compiler for Automotive Applications

 Make the Right Choice

 It’s really imperative to select a compiler that is tightly coupled to the hardware so that all safety and performance features can be exploited.
+When considering vectorization, source code, programming language, code size, object file and runtime, making the right choice is extremely important.

 Learn more about selecting a compiler and embedded software development tools, get expert advice on DevTools for TriCore Apps.